adamsilver/fdpb/03-Book-A-Flight.md

 HTML5 provides `datalist` which does exactly this.
 Unfortunately, it's so buggy[^] that it's impossible to design a robust solution for use on the open web.

 We'll have to design a custom component.
-To do this, we'll need to follow some important rules[^alice barlett talk bruce lawson?].
-A custom component must:
+To do this, we'll need to follow some important rules[^]:

 - be focusable with the keyboard
 - be operable with the keyboard
 - work with assistive devices
 - work without Javascript

+To solve the last problem we need to talk about Progressive Enhancement.
+Progressive Enhancement is about providing a baseline core experience for everyone.
+Then, where possible, creating a better, enhanced experience for those using a more capable browser.

-To solve the last problem we need to decide on what the experience should be here.
-A text box or a select box.
-In this case, it seems prudent to use the select box.
-At least, a select box removes the chance of seeing errors after submission.
+The enhanced experience will be an autocomplete.
+But what will the core experience be: a text box or a select box.
+In this case, it seems prudent to use a select box.
+At least, a select box removes the chance of seeing a lack of results after submission and a round trip to the server.

 How it looks (before enhancement):